 The results for site B (Figure 12) show that the detection of the severe freezing also occurred on the dates with the lowest temperature, and this is in accordance with the results obtained in site A. For VH and VV polarized images in the descending mode (morning), the dates with the most detected severe frozen plots occurred when the reported temperatures were at their lowest (t < -3 °C on 23 and 24 December 2018), and for the three land cover classes.
 On 23 December 2018, the percentage of severely frozen plots was ~60% for LC1 in both VH and VV, ~65% and ~68% for LC2 in, respectively, VH and VV, and ~50% for LC3 in both VV and VH.
-The percentage of severe frozen plots was slightly higher on 24 December, with ~70% of plots detected as severely frozen for LC1 in both VH and VV, and ~76% for LC3 in both VH and VV, and ~76% for LC3 in both VH and VV, and ~76% for LC3 in both VH and VV, and ~76% for LC3 in both VH and VV, and ~76% for LC3 in both VH and VV.
+The percentage of severe frozen plots was slightly higher on 24 December, with ~70% of plots detected as severely frozen for LC1 in both VH and VV, ~68% and ~76% for LC2 in, respectively, VH and VV, and ~76% for LC3 in both VH and VV.
 Finally, for the images acquired in both VH and VV in the ascending mode (afternoon), our algorithm did not show any occurrence of severe freezing across the three land cover classes.